 Before you begin any training, talk with your physician about your new exercise routine.

-We recommend you join our Bike to Beat Cancer training program, especially if you are riding 35, 65, or 100 miles.
+We recommend you join our Bike to Beat Cancer training program.
 Training will help you prepare for the big event!
 The Norton Sports Health team is here to help keep you healthy while preparing for the Bike to Beat Cancer.
 Riders of all skill levels can train safely while enjoying their time preparing for the ride.

 What kind of bike should I have to ride in the Bike to Beat Cancer?

 We recommend a road, mountain or hybrid bike because of the gear selections and ease of operation over variable distances.
 You will receive a 15% discount for your participation in the Bike to Beat Cancer at Scheller's Fitness and Cycling, our Bike Tech partner.